Louie Spicolli: World Championship Wrestling (1997–1998)

 Spicolli signed with WCW in late 1997 and became the lackey of his friend, New World Order member Scott Hall, dubbing himself "The Real Innovator" in order to mock Tommy Dreamer (known by the nickname "The Innovator of Violence").
 Spicolli later began commentating during matches, and impressed many with his wit, though he was admonished after making a joke concerning the Oklahoma City bombing after commentator Tony Schiavone referred to a forthcoming "bombshell".
-Eric Bischoff reportedly saw Spicolli as "The Chris Farley of Wrestling." once Hall and Spicolli soon feuded with Larry Zbyszko, with Spicolli stealing Zbyszko's golf clubs, bringing them to the ring, and breaking them over his knee while Hall made sarcastic comments on the mic.
+Eric Bischoff reportedly saw Spicolli as "The Chris Farley of Wrestling."
+Hall and Spicolli soon feuded with Larry Zbyszko, with Spicolli stealing Zbyszko's golf clubs, bringing them to the ring, and breaking them over his knee while Hall made sarcastic comments on the mic.
 This resulted in a match between Spicolli and Zbyszko being booked for SuperBrawl VIII on February 22, 1998.
-However, the match never took place due to Louie Spicolli's death one week before the match.
+However, the match never took place due to Spicolli's death one week before the match.
 His last match was on February 9 on WCW Monday Nitro losing to Chris Adams by disqualification.